Heinz-Wolfgang Schnaufer: Later life and death

 In July 1950, Schnaufer was on a wine buying visit to France.
 On the afternoon of 13 July, he was heading south on the Route Nationale No. 10 in his Mercedes-Benz 170 convertible with a registration number "AWW 44-3425".
 Just south of Bordeaux, at about 18:30, he was involved in a collision with a Renault 22 truck.
 The accident occurred at the intersection of road D1, present-day D211, and the N10, present-day D1010, in Cestas (44°42′04″N 0°42′20″W).
 The truck, driven by Jean Antoine Gasc, was carrying 6 t of empty gas cylinders.
 The collision ruptured the fuel tank of the Mercedes and ignited the petrol.
 Witnesses to the accident quickly put out the flames.
 Alice Ducourneau gave first aid to Schnaufer, who was bleeding from a wound from the back of his head.
 The police appeared at the scene of the accident at about 19:30, followed by an ambulance shortly thereafter.
 Schnaufer had suffered a fractured skull, and was immediately taken to the Saint-André Hôpital in Bordeaux.

 Schnaufer never regained consciousness and succumbed to his injuries at the hospital two days later on 15 July 1950.
 The investigation into the accident concluded that though the impact of the two vehicles was severe, it seemed unlikely that the collision itself was the cause of his injuries.
 It was speculated that at least one of the truck's cargo of 30 empty gas cylinders, which were thrown off by the collision, had struck Schnaufer on the head.
 Subsequently, the truck driver was charged with manslaughter and breach of traffic regulations before a court at Jauge, Cestas.
 The hearing began on 29 July 1950 and concluded with his conviction on 16 November 1950.
 Gasc was found guilty of not yielding the right of way, and his speed was considered too high.
 It was ruled that as a consequence of not observing the law, he involuntarily caused the death of Schnaufer.

 Schnaufer's Messerschmitt Bf 110 G-4/U 8 was brought to England after the war.
 The aircraft was displayed in London's Hyde Park.
 The port-side vertical stabiliser of this twin tailed aircraft, tallying all his victories, is preserved at the Imperial War Museum in London.
 A fin from another Bf 110 flown by Schnaufer is at the Australian War Memorial in Canberra.
-The street "Heinz-Schnaufer-Straße" in Calw is named after him.
+The Calw district Heumaden has a street name "Heinz-Schnaufer-Straße".
+This street was named after him.
+In August 1994, a local newspaper published a series about roads named in honor of local personalities, triggering a public debate.